tshikororoda/web-servers/README.md

 In this section, we want to change localhost to access our website/application.
 In this tutorial we will be using Apache.
 Apache is used to host PHP script.
 The process is similar for windows user as shown above with some minor changes.
 To install apache, open terminal and execute the command below.
 To open terminal you can simple press "CTRL + ALT + T".

-We can configure Apache Server in _XAMPP_ to serve up our web pages as though they were actually located on _http://www.our-web-site.com_ instead of **_localhost_**. <br />
-This is the two steps process:

-We can configure Apache HTTP Server in Linux to serve up our web pages as though they were actually located on _http://www.our-web-site.com_ instead of **_localhost_**. <br />
+We can configure Apache HTTP Server in Linux to serve up our web pages as though they were actually located on _http://www.our-web-site.com_ instead of **_localhost_**.
 This is the two steps process:

 + **First**    : We have to redirect the web site/application name (url) to our host computer.
 + **Second**   : Then, we get the Apache to redirect the web site address to our source code directory.